rmanoka/async-scoped/README.md

 ## Safety Considerations

-The `scope` API provided in this crate is inherently unsafe.
-Here, we list the key reasons for unsafety, towards identifying a safe usage (facilitated by `scope_and_collect` macro).
+The `scope` API provided in this crate is unsafe (see the first point below).
+Here, we list the key reasons for unsafety, towards identifying a safe usage.
+The safe usage are facilitated by `scope_and_collect` and `scope_and_iterate` macros available in this crate.

 1. Since safe Rust allows `forget`-ting the returned `Stream`, the onus of actually driving it to completion